Uobis/Paywuapp/README.md

-==PAYWU==
+# PAYWU

-ussd gw provides a platform for Bank and mobile money operator’s customers to use their respective short codes to pay for goods and services which solves the challenges of ‘card not present transactions safely
+USSD gw provides a platform for Bank and mobile money operator’s customers to use their respective short codes to pay for goods and services which solves the challenges of ‘card not present transactions safely